danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 * `\"` &mdash; a double quote
 * `\n` &mdash; newline (Unicode U+0010)

-If a stringlet's contents form a valid identifier (e.g. variable name) in the *Samizdat Layer 0* syntax, then it is valid to omit the double-quote delimiters.
+If a string's contents form a valid identifier (e.g. variable name) in the *Samizdat Layer 0* syntax, then it is valid to omit the double-quote delimiters.

 ```
-@""                           # the empty stringlet
+@""                           # the empty string
 @"Hello, Самиздат!"
 @"\"blort\" -- potion that enables one to see in the dark.\n"
 @fizmo